 The following article was published February 9,2015, by the New York Public Library.
 I have re posted it here because it best describes my blogging's purpose, reasons, and experiences.
 The information I've gathered, the places I've been and the very kind people that I have come into contact with through my research and writing adventures … Continue reading 20 Reasons Why You Should Write Your Family History

-Hard to believe, but we just might be near or distant cousins, or cousins once or more removed.
+Hard to believe, but we just might be near or distant cousins or cousins once or more removed.
 When I started my genealogy research about 35 years ago we may never have been able to answer my question about being cousins with any certainty in a single lifetime.
-However, 11 years after (on August 6, 1991), … Continue reading Genetically Speaking, Could We Be Cousins?
+However, 11 years after my initial genealogical research, the … Continue reading Genetically Speaking, Could We Be Cousins?

 Saturday - May 10, 2014 - Four Weeks Later...Again From Facebook: The couple's not legally married according to the Illinois Department of Vital Records!
 Will they have to pay to purchase a new license?
 Have they been living in sin because of a clerical error?
 The conversation continues on Facebook....but--- It's just another glitch, a … Continue reading Update: Chi-Town –The Wedding Weekend, Part III